Suresh V Kuchipudi, BVSc & AH, MVSc, PhD, Diplomate ACVM

 Influenza A viruses:

-•Nod Like Receptors (NLRs) in influenza virus pathogenesis in Chicken
+•Role of Nod Like Receptors (NLRs) in virus pathogenesis

 •Investigating the role of bats as a potential reservoir of influenza A viruses (IAVs)